wp-plugins/hide-my-site/readme.txt

 *  Choose from 5 sleek new login-page designs
 *  Set a custom background image
 *  Apply custom CSS to your login page
-*  Add a template within your theme's directory to create your own custom login pages.
+*  Add a template within your theme's directory to create your own custom login pages

 == Installation ==